-The simulated part of the Best Estimate is additionally dependent on the financial result, the management rule and the type of the simulated economic scenarios.
+The simulated part of the Best Estimate is additionally dependent on the financial result, the future management actions and the type of the simulated economic scenarios.
 As a result of the required market consistency, the scope for deviations is on average extremely low as long as the risk parameters (volatility) of the modelled assets are realistic.
-The formulation of the management rule has the greatest influence on the result as the cumulative effect of future actions and omissions has a big impact on the cash flow of the future profits.
+The formulation of the future management actions has the greatest influence on the result as the cumulative effect of future actions and omissions has a big impact on the cash flow of the future profits.